 Make a chart.

 Create a chart for morning routines with words and pictures to remind your kids of everything they need to do.
-One of my blogging friends has a great free printable kids’ morning routine chart you can download.
-And if it’s not what you’re looking for, make you own including tasks like:
+Write things down including tasks like:

 - Brush hair